Why some ice melters are safer for pets than others

 - Non-toxic in case it’s licked off.
 Obviously, avoid anything with xylitol (which does have humectant/moisturizing properties, but is highly toxic to dogs!).
 The oils and waxes in these balms typically won't cause any toxicities, though they may cause slightly "looser" stools or have a mild laxative effect if ingested in large enough quantities.

-Here are some of my favorite winter weather dog paw protecting balms:
+Here is one of my favorite winter weather dog paw protecting balms: